piotr07da/EventOutcomes/README.md

 ## Then
 To assert use ``Then`` method which has many variants.
 All of them are described below.
 - ``ThenNone()`` &ndash; test passes if no event and no exception has been thrown.
 - ``ThenAny()`` &ndash; test passes if any or no events occured.
 This method only makes sense if it is combined with other ``Then`` methods.
-For example if we want to check if FirstEventOccured and LastEventOccured but we don't care what if any events occured in between the we can write:
+For example if we want to check if FirstEventOccured and LastEventOccured but we don't care what if any events occured in between then we can write:
   ```csharp
   .Then(new FirstEventOccured())
   .ThenAny()